geleto/cascador-ai/README.md

 -   **You want to expose utilities:** Provide helper functions (e.g., `formatDate`, `calculateTotal`) to your scripts and templates.

 ### `Tools`: For Developer-Defined Functionality
 `create.Tools` provides a clean, type-safe way to expose custom functionality to your AI workflows.
-Unlike the old Vercel AI SDK approach where the LLM decides which tools to call, `Tools` gives you full control over when and how functions are executed.

 **Use When:**
 -   **The workflow is unpredictable**: You can't know ahead of time what the user will ask.
 The LLM must infer intent and select the appropriate tool (e.g., `getWeather` vs. `sendEmail`).
--   **You are building a conversational agent**: The LLM can chain its own reasoning - calling a tool, getting a result, and using that result to decide its next step - all within a single, autonomous turn.
+-   **You are building a conversational agent**: The LLM can chain its own reasoning—calling a tool, getting a result, and using that result to decide its next step—all within a single, autonomous turn.

 ## Embedding Integration